sfdeggb/flask-examples/README.md

 cd flask-examples
 ```

-Now, we will need to create a virtual environment and install all the dependencies:
+Now, we will need to create a virtual environment and install all the dependencies:</br>
+Note the python version is python3.9 that is compatible

 ```bash
 python3 -m venv venv  # on Windows, use "python -m venv venv" instead